 In his epilogue, Karel eventually becomes known as the Saint of Swords.
 Guy also becomes known as the Saint of Swords, which is most likely a mistranslation on Guy's part since his character title still says that he's the Mounted Swordsman, and many consider Karel to be the true Saint of Swords.

 To be more specific, during their support conversation, Karel and Guy agree to have a match a year later after Guy becomes as strong as he can.
 Given both Karel's nature and Guy's resolve, this most likely will be a death match.
 Since Karel appears as an old man in Sword of Seals, it can be assumed that he won the match and killed Guy for good.
+Though for an additional brilliance, if this happens, then perhaps Guy's death becomes another factor why Karel developed into the Sword Saint, in addition to what happened to Karla.

 Rebecca can be in a relationship with Wil, Sain, or Lowen.
 Rebecca, Wil, and Sain all have brown hair.
 Rebecca's son, Wolt, has green hair like Lowen.
 However, the father doesn't have to be Lowen due to the creators wanting to keep all possibilities open.
 How is it that Wolt can have green hair if the father is Wil or Sain?